ilkkamtk/WSK/Week3/06-auth.md

        }
      };

-     export {authenticateToken, andOthersIfYouHave};
+     export {authenticateToken};
      ```

-11. Add a new route handler for `GET /api/auth/me` that returns the user object based on the token in the request header:
+11. Add a new route handler for `GET /api/v1/auth/me` that returns the user object based on the token in the request header:

      ```js
      // controller: